jpb12/react-tree-graph/README.md

 ### Events

-Event handlers in `circleProps`, `gProp` and `textProps` will be called with the node ID as an additional parameter.
+Event handlers in `nodeProps`, `gProps` and `textProps` will be called with the node ID as an additional parameter.

 `function(event, nodeId) { ... }`